nightingale9803/cropper/readme.md

    - Install [git](https://git-scm.com/downloads) here (if not already installed)
    - Open terminal in the project directory (where the code is located)
    - Run the command `git pull` to update the code to the latest version

+## 🛠️ Debugging

+One of the common issues when running the script is `python not recognized as an internal or external command`.
+Or `pip not recognized as an internal or external command`.
+This is usually due to the `PATH` variable not being set correctly (usually managed via default python installation).
+But if such issues occur, you can refer to tutorial like [this](https://realpython.com/add-python-to-path/) to add python to the `PATH` variable.

 ## 🌲 Project Structure